 Ally's Course Reports can help you to get a big-picture view of how accessible your course content is.
-Then, you can drill down into the specifics to see exactly what types of content are getting good accessibility scores and what is scoring poorly and may need more attention.
-Ally can show you which files need remediation, give you some options for where to start, and guide you through the process of making those files more accessible.
+Then, you can drill down into the specifics to see which types of content are getting good accessibility scores and which are scoring poorly and may need more attention.
+Ally can show you which files need remediation, offer options for where to start, and guide you through the process of making those files more accessible.

 How to access your Ally Course Report